bitoller/bootcamp-projects-and-activities-m1/README.md

 For my next activity I had to code a profile page with my personal information adding `lists`, `hyperlinks`, `titles`.

 ## S1-18-M1 - "[FORMULÁRIO DE CADASTRO](https://bitoller.github.io/Bootcamp-Projects-and-Activities/src/M1-SPRINT-1/S1-18-M1.html)"
-For my next activity I had to code a registration form adding different `input` tags like `password`, `radio`, `submit button` and more.
+For my next activity I had to code a registration form adding different `input` tags like `password`, `radio`, `input submit` and more.

 ## S1-26-M1 - "[BLOG DA KENZIE](https://bitoller.github.io/Bootcamp-Projects-and-Activities/src/M1-SPRINT-1/S1-26-M1.html)"
 For my next activity I had to code a simple blog adding 4 favorite articles from Kenzie Academy properly linking the source page using `article`, `a href`, `target blank` and more.
-I also had to add a Newsletter email `input` and `submit button`.
+I also had to add a Newsletter `email input` and `input submit`.

 ## S2-07-M1 - "[MEU SITE](https://bitoller.github.io/Bootcamp-Projects-and-Activities/src/M1-SPRINT-2/S2-07-M1.html)"
 For my next activity I had to replicate a website from an example that was given using `HTML` and `CSS`, adding different properties like `font`, `color`, `text-align` and more.